ingadhoc/partner/partner_internal_code/README.rst

 Partner Internal Code
 =====================

-This module create the field internal_code in res.partner.
-Internal Code field value mast be unique
+This module creates a new field called "Internal Code" in res.partner.
+Internal Code field must be unique per partner, but it will allow to leave this field empty if desired.
+It also creates a sequence to populate this new field automatically upon partner creation.

 Installation